Tuckster420/SLOP-THEFT-AUTO-PRE-AI-OVERHAUL-BACKUP-5-29/stinkworld_codemap.md

 - **AI Instructions:**
   - To add a new system (e.g., hunger), create a new file and instantiate in `Game`.
   - To change how time or weather works, edit the respective file.
+  - **Weather system is now fully restored, modular, and integrated.
+Weather effects (rain, snow, fog, etc.) are rendered, update each turn, and display in the HUD.**

 ---